ArnaudBrousseau/x61.fr/README.md

-0x61.fr
+x61.fr
 =======

-Hack hack hack.
-This repo contains what's hosted at http://0x61.fr
+This repo contains what's hosted at http://x61.fr.

 Places you might want to check out: